NVIDIA Quadro K1000M vs NVIDIA Quadro K620M

 The power consumption of the K1000M is rated at 45 Watt (TGP according to Nvidia) and is therefore suited for medium-sized notebooks 15-inches or greater.

-NVIDIA Quadro K620M► remove
+NVIDIA Quadro K620M► remove from comparison

 The Nvidia Quadro K620M is a DirectX 11 and OpenGL 4.5-compatible graphics card for mobile workstations.
 It is a Maxwell-based GPU built on the GM108 chip with 384 shader cores and manufactured in 28 nm by TSMC.
 The Quadro K620M is the successor to the significantly slower Quadro K610M.
 Usually, the GPU comes with 2 GB DDR3 memory clocked at 1000 MHz (2000 MHz effective, 16 GB/s).

 The Quadro series offers certified drivers that are optimized for stability and performance in professional applications like CAD or DCC.
 OpenGL performance, for example, should be significantly better than with GeForce graphics cards of similar specifications.